 Because of the easy access to contents, they’re a dream to live out of.

 They’re heavier.
 This is the price you pay for having wheels on your pack.

 Don’t expect to go hiking into the wilderness with the backpack straps on, or even walking very far, because wearing the straps is very uncomfortable.
 Both of my wheeled backpacks were murder on the lower back with the hard base and wheels at the bottom.
-So if you’re a traveler who enjoys trips to the wilderness, bring along a lightweight summit pack – like the Outdoor Research Dry-Comp Summit Pack – which is one of my favourite pieces of travel gear.
+So if you’re a traveler who enjoys trips to the wilderness, bring along a lightweight summit pack – like the Outdoor Research Dry Summit HD Pack (pictured here) – which is one of my favourite pieces of travel gear.

 Tips for Finding Your Own Wheeled Backpack

 Look for padded shoulder straps, as well as a proper waist belt and chest strap.
 The waist belt is imperative, otherwise you’ll destroy your shoulders and back, and the chest strap keeps the pack closer to your body so you aren’t pulled backwards.